pack3754/unco-heliostat/README.md

 This project contains _all_ of the files required to get the UNCo heliostat up and running.
 The files are organized into the following structure:

-*config - top-level package configuration, including versionn numbers and doxygen configuration files.
+* config - top-level package configuration, including versionn numbers and doxygen configuration files.
-* *docs* - All project documentation will be organized here.
+* docs - All project documentation will be organized here.
-* *docs/doxy* - Any additional doxygen pages to help with source code documentation will be found here
+* docs/doxy - Additional doxygen pages to help with source code documentation
-* *docs/exported* - published (pdf) versions of any important documents
+* docs/exported - published (pdf) versions of any important documents
+* docs/images - images for use in papers, the web, and documentation
+* hw - hardware design documents
+* include - distribution header files for the Heliostat C/C++ API
+* CMakeLists.txt - cross platform makefiles to compile the Heliostat package